 We do not own any real property.
 We lease office space at 477 Madison Avenue, New York, New York 10022.
+Our interests in our drybulk vessels are our only material properties.
+See "Item 1.
+Business-Our Fleet."

 ITEM 3.
 LEGAL PROCEEDINGS